-Your humble blogwatcher is an independent analyst/consultant, specializing in blogging, email, spam, and other security topics.
-He was voted 'Most likely to get up first to sing at karaoke' for 14 years in succession.
+Your humble blogwatcher is an independent analyst/consultant, specializing in content marketing, email, spam, and other security topics.
+He was voted 'Most likely to get up first to sing at karaoke' for 16 years in succession.

-Richi Jennings is an independent analyst/consultant, specializing in blogging, email, spam, and other security topics.
-He's also the main author of Computerworld's The Long View and IT Blogwatch.
+Richi Jennings is an independent analyst/consultant, specializing in content marketing, email, spam, and other security topics.
+He was also the main author of Computerworld's The Long View and IT Blogwatch columns.
 He has won awards from the American Society of Business Publication Editors, ABM/Jesse H. Neal, and B2B Magazine.

 He was previously CTO for Samsung Contact.
-Prior to this, he was at Hewlett-Packard for 14 years, working in a wide variety of engineering, marketing and architect roles, mainly on OpenMail and its predecessor products.
+Prior to this, he was at Hewlett-Packard for 14 years, working in a wide variety of engineering, marketing and architect roles, mainly on OpenMail and its predecessors.

-Richi lives in England, is an un-professional DJ, rusty scuba diver, and was voted "Most likely to get up first to sing at karaoke" for 14 years in succession.
-You can follow him as @richi on Twitter, pretend to be Richi's friend on Facebook, Plus him at +richijennings, or just use boring old email: firstname.lastname@example.org.
+Richi lives in England, is an un-professional DJ, rusty scuba diver, and was voted "Most likely to get up first to sing at karaoke" for 16 years in succession.
+You can follow him as @RiCHi on Twitter, pretend to be Richi's friend on Facebook, Plus him at +richijennings, or just use boring old email: email@example.com.

 (And, yes: that's Richi Jennings, not Richie Jennings; capishe?)

 When I quote other websites or writers, I will often edit for the busy reader, using a style based on accepted journalistic norms (e.g., AP; Chicago).
 The intention is never to change the meaning of the original.
 Omitted text is marked with an ellipsis (...); altered text is marked with [brackets]; typos may be corrected; on rare occasions, I may reorder text.
 I also aim to stay within the letter and spirit of copyright law: specifically, the U.S. Fair Use and UK Fair Dealing codes.